Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Selection model derivation

-Given that equality does not hold, we can say that the data are not missing at random (NMAR), and thus we must model the joint distribution of observed data and missing data.
+Given that equality does not hold when $p_{ij}$ vary by $j$, we can say that in this case the data are not missing at random (NMAR), and thus we must model the joint distribution of observed data and missing data.

 The observed data likelihood above is equivalent to the following generative model for the observed random variables $X_{ij}$ and $M_i$:

 If we observe data for more than one geographic area, say for $g \in \{1, \dots, G\}$, we might expect our parameters to vary across locations.
 For example, geographic heterogeneity in cumulative incidence has been a fundamental characteristic of the COVID-19 pandemic and many other infectious disease outbreaks and epidemics \citep{bilal2021spatial,wakefieldhandbook}.
 We can extend our generative model to capture geographic variation if we index our parameters with $g$ and model them as jointly distributed under $F_{\boldsymbol{\phi}}$, with $\boldsymbol{\phi}$ as a vector of unknown hyperparameters: